Where Commanders Turn When Decisions Carry Human Consequence

 |0

-This work, Where Commanders Turn When Decisions Carry Human Consequence [Image 2 of 2], by Billy Blankenship, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Where Commanders Turn When Decisions Carry Human Consequence, by Billy Blankenship, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.